Black Box Theater

 The Black Box Theatre Manager for AY 13-14 is Damon Mclean.
 The Assistant Manager is Adaure Nwaba.
 Together they support the general operations of the theatre, monitor equipment and provide assistance to groups using the theatre.
 They also provide training on the film projection equipment.

 Theatre Services, through Production Supervisor, Chris Gorzelnik provides primary support for the theatrical lighting and sound.

 All scheduling of the theatre is done through the college office via the online room reservation form.

 Food and drink in the Black Box theatre is allowed.

 Location: Basement level of Wilcox floor.

-The Office of the Dean of Undergraduate Students now requires student organization production crew members and management staff to attend a series of technical theater training workshops.
-Information on this new policy and dates for training can be found at the ODUS website, www.princeton.edu/odus.
-This training is mandatory for all students who wish to work on any technical phases of a production, regardless of previous experience.
+The Office of the Dean of Undergraduate Students requires training for all students who wish to work on any technical phases of a theatrical production, regardless of previous experience.
 Each student need only attend one three-hour workshop to be considered fully trained for the remainder of his or her time at Princeton.